tbensky/PhysicsLabs/README.md

 to find c, the speed of light from the throw distance d and the flight time t.

 The pulse is emitted from an LED, bounced off of a retroreflecting mirror, and detected back near the emission point.
-We use [this apparatus, by Leybold](https://www.leybold-shop.com/vp5-6-2-1.html), which is a remarkably nice apparatus.
+We use [this apparatus, by Leybold](https://www.leybold-shop.com/vp5-6-2-1.html), which is a remarkably robust apparatus.
 Very large throw distances are possible and the optical alignment is straightforward.
 (In this case, it was done in the author's driveway during quarantine.)

 ### Equipment Tour